Find Affordable College Courses

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $337.

-University of South Carolina - Columbia landed the #19 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
-UofSC is a very large public school located in the city of Columbia.
+With a ranking of #19, University of South Carolina - Columbia did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
+UofSC is a fairly large public school located in the medium-sized city of Columbia.

 About 19% of the students majoring in economics at the school are women while 81% are male.